Adversarial Variational Optimization of Non-Differentiable Simulators

 \subsection{Acknowledgments}

 We would like to thank Lukas Heinrich for helpful comments regarding the electron--positron annihilation simulation.
 We would also like to thank Rajesh Ranganath and Dustin Tran for enlightening discussions and feedback.
 GL and KL were both supported through NSF ACI-1450310 at the time of the research, additionally KC is supported through PHY-1505463 and PHY-1205376.
+GL is recipient of the ULiège-NRB Chair on Big Data and is thankful for the support of NRB.
 JH acknowledges the financial support from F.R.S-FNRS for his FRIA PhD scholarship.